jurgenbelien/synth-components/README.md

 ## Classes

 ### SynthComponent
 This is the base class.
 Other components extend this class.
 It itself extends LitElement to make adding properties and UI more convienient.
-Methods you'll mostly used are `init` to connect an output and `changeProperty` to modify the component's properties and parameters.
+Methods you'll mostly use are `init` to set up and connect an output and `changeProperty` to modify the component's properties and parameters.
 Take a look at the `index.html` on how to initialize the synth components.

 ### Parameter
 Parameters a specific (numeric) property with additional properties.
 It has a minimum and maximum value, as well as a [taper](https://en.wikipedia.org/wiki/Potentiometer#Resistance–position_relationship:_"taper"), ie the relation between the graphical representation of the value and its actual value.
 For example, an increase in pitch has to double the frequency, therefore a range slider to increase the pitch should be exponential, resulting in a logarithmic taper.